flo405/linux-gpo/README.md

 # lgpo — Linux Group Policy Objects, reimagined with GitOps

-Windows has **Group Policy Objects (GPOs)**: a centralized way to push policy across fleets.
-Linux, by contrast, is gloriously diverse: different desktops (GNOME, KDE, etc.), different distros, and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules…).
-That diversity makes “Linux GPOs” inherently harder—there’s no single **Registry**, and many subsystems each speak their own language.
+Group Policy Objects (GPOs) arrived with the Windows 2000/Active Directory era in February 2000.
+While AD and GPOs are considered insecure by default and design, admins still rely on them for configuration management and compliance enforcement across fleets of business devices.
+In contrast to Windows, Linux is diverse: different desktops (GNOME, KDE, etc.), different distros, and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules…).
+That diversity makes “Linux GPOs” inherently harder.
+There is no single **Registry**, and many subsystems each speak their own language.

 **lgpo** is powered by
 - a **unified YAML-based policy language** that is rendered into native Linux config systems by
 - a small, security-first agent (**`lgpod`**) that pulls policies from a Git repo.

-This early MVP version focuses three policy kinds:
-- **PolkitPolicy** → controls privileged actions (who can do what)
-- **DconfPolicy** → GNOME settings + locks (opinionated desktop security)
-- **ModprobePolicy** → kernel module allow/deny (e.g., block USB mass storage)

 Visit the [GitOps example repo](https://github.com/lgpo-org/lgpo-gitops-example) to learn more about policies and device mangement.